Italy’s Tuscany & Umbria: Art & Architecture Tour

 Day 10 Explore Basilica Papale di San Francesco d’Assisi

-As Assisi is where Saint Francis spent his life, today and tomorrow we immerse ourselves in Franciscan lore.
-The Chiesa di San Damiano is, according to legend, where the icon of the crucified Jesus Christ came to life and said to Francis, “go and repair my house”.
+As Assisi is where Saint Francis spent his life, today and tomorrow, we immerse ourselves in Franciscan lore.
+The Chiesa di San Damiano is, according to legend, where the icon of the crucified Jesus Christ came to life and said to Francis, “Go and repair my house.”
 The future Saint took the command literally and restored the small ruined church in the woods nearby.
 This tiny place of worship became a favorite place of prayer and reflection for the saint.
-In fact, it is here that the Franciscan movement is said to have been founded.
-This 9th century church which became known as La Porziuncola is now situated inside the Mannerist Basilica di Santa Maria degli Angeli.
+It is here that the Franciscan movement is said to have been founded.
+This 9th-century church, which became known as La Porziuncola, is now situated inside the Mannerist Basilica di Santa Maria degli Angeli.

 Day 11Assisi and Todi